SIGN UP TO OUR NEWS!

 Day 0: Arrival day

 Assemble your bike (or set up your hire bike) before the welcome briefing and dinner.
-For those arriving early, the afternoon can be spent relaxing by the pool or by exploring this very Sardinian town.
+For those arriving early, the afternoon can be spent relaxing by the pool or exploring the village.

 Full travel and group airport transfer information can be found in our Trip Notes.